Kin The Know

 It’s perhaps easiest to think of vitamin E as a fat-soluble vitamin and an antioxidant, working to decrease oxidative stress in the body through scavenging for loose atoms, ions, molecules and electrons — also known as free radicals — that cause damage to your body’s cells.

-It’s these free radicals that can cause clogs in your arteries and your skin, and contribute to cancer, vision loss, asthma, skin damage and a range of other medical conditions.
+It’s these free radicals that can cause clogs in your arteries and your skin, and contribute to vision loss, asthma, skin damage and a range of other medical conditions.

 In other words, vitamin E works with vitamin C and basically helps your body to protect itself from harmful atoms, boosting your natural immune system, and contributing to your overall health.